galvestontx/malicious_prosecution/README.md

 It continues with “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
 Let's take a look at Jack Roady's definition of Justice.

 Official Webpage: https://www.galvestoncountytx.gov/our-county/district-attorney/district-attorney-s-office

-***DECLARATION***

-I, Hatem T. Alghuti, declare Texas courts illegitimate, and unconstitutional institutions, practicing an unknown law, and provide the following evidence in support of this declaration.
-I invite the public to attend the trials to take place at Galveston County, to witness first hand the illegal enforcement of the unknown law.
-I further call for the dissolution of the declared illegal institutions.